Jane Chapman: Early life

+A-levels in 1968, Latin, and grade A in French and History.

 Chapman has a bachelor's degree in history from University College London, a postgraduate certificate in education from Cambridge University, and a PhD from the London School of Economics.

 Career

+Academic

+She taught French in 1975, at Clissold Park Comprehensive School, now Stoke Newington School, when she lived in Tottenham.

+She worked as a lecturer at a higher education college in the 1980s.